How can I make my retirement savings last?

 As the graphic below illustrates, in 50% of our hypothetical scenarios, a withdrawal rate of 5.7% was shown to be sustainable over a 25 year retirement period.
 However 50% may be regarded as a low probability.
 We decided to choose a range of between 4% and 5% as our rule of thumb because it was shown to be sustainable in 90% of hypothetical situations.
 The graphic below illustrates the variation of the sustainable withdrawal rate in line with changes in the probability of the calculations.

 The higher the probability of the retirement savings being sustainable, the lower the recommended withdrawal amount

-Important information: You cannot normally access your pension savings until age 55.
-Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service or refer to an authorised financial adviser.
+Important Information - pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service on 0800 860 0048 or refer to an authorised financial adviser of your choice.

 Get support with your plans

 There are some big decisions to make at retirement and understanding how much to take from your pension to support the lifestyle you want, isn’t always easy.
 If you need support, our retirement specialists are on hand to help.